vlang/v/tutorials/building-a-simple-web-blog-with-vweb.md

 The `App` struct is an entry point of our web application.
 If you have experience with an MVC web framework, you can think of it as a controller.
 (Vweb is not an MVC framework however.)
+It embeds the vweb Context object, that's why we get access to methods like `.text()`.

 As you can see, there are no routing rules.
 The `index()` action handles the `/` request by default.
 Vweb often uses convention over configuration and adding a new action requires